Kreider scores 2 more, Rangers open 2-0 lead on Devils

 Kane scored on a breakaway at 6:34 of the third period after sustained Devils pressure.
 Kakko scored in close shortly after a New Jersey penalty ended.

+Devils young superstar Jack Hughes acknowledged it's frustrating not being able to play as well as they did in the regular season.

+“They’re a good team, so we’re just not playing to our standard," he said, "and it’s biting us in the (butt) right now.”

 NOTES: With the Rangers cruising late, fourth-line center Michael McLeod and New York defenseman Braden Schneider had a big fight with both landing haymakers. ...
+New York's two wins by four goals each marks the first time they have done that in the opening two games of a series since 1994, the year they won the Stanley Cup. ...
 The Rangers didn't make any lineup changes. ...
 The Devils benched D Jonas Siegenthaler and F Jesper Boqvist and dressed veteran D Brendan Smith and F Yegor Sharangovich.
-Coach Lindy Ruff also changed some of his lines, with the most notable being moving Timo Meier to the top line with Nico Hischier and Dawson Mercer.
+Coach Lindy Ruff also changed some of his lines, with the most notable being moving Meier to the top line with Nico Hischier and Dawson Mercer.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports